 You can’t just shop with American General AIG, Banner Life, Protective Life, Prudential and the more “main stream” or well known companies.

-You also must look at the not so main stream, but still quality companies, like AXA Equitable, Columbus Life, John Hancock, Nationwide, Principal Life, Zurich Life…
+You also must look at the not so main stream, but still quality companies, like AXA Equitable, Columbus Life, John Hancock, Nationwide, Principal Life, Security Mutual, Zurich Life…

 Or you must have an experienced agent/broker shop for you.